muneebhashone/next-chakra-starter/README.md

 # next-chakra-starter

-Next-Chakra-Starter is a starter template (boilerplate) for building modern web applications with Next.js (TypeScript), Chakra UI, axios, react-icons, react-hook-form, and zustand.
+Next-Chakra-Starter is a starter template (boilerplate) for building modern web applications with Next.js (TypeScript), Chakra UI, axios, react-query, react-icons, react-hook-form, and zustand.
 It provides a solid foundation for quickly prototyping and developing production-ready applications with a consistent UI design, robust state management, and efficient data fetching.

 # Features